-This unique emerging sport is a blend of many arts and it is quickly discovering itself and evolving accordingly.
+This unique emerging activity is a blend of many arts and it is quickly discovering itself and evolving accordingly as a sport.
 But does it feel any different from gliding on snow?

 5 reasons why sandboarding is different from snowboarding

-1. It feels more like surfing
+1. Sandboarding feels more like surfing than snowboarding

 2. You need very little equipment

 If you are dune surfing at the beach, you can even go barefoot and bare chest – the need for protection gear is limited to the steeper slopes of high desert peaks.
 And don’t forget to bring plenty of sun screen.

 3. Snow melts, sand doesn’t

 Here’s where snowboarding wins – winter resorts offer ski lift to take you back on top of a mountain after your ride, which sadly won’t happen when you are in the middle of the desert.

 5. Falling on sand is more fun (most of the time)

-Expect sand, and lots of it.
+If (when) you fall, expect sand, and lots of it.
 Falling from your sandboard happens but it’s usually a fun experience, unless the sand is very hot (in which case you really should protect yourself with adequate sandboard clothing).